ngocuong0105/dendron-wiki/vault/machine learning.Kaggle Tricks.md

 - previous FCT error feature (difference between FCT and TARGET), kind of boosting method
 - rolling aggregates - mean, median, min, max, quantiles, std, kurtosis, skew
-- intercept and slope instead of mean agreagate, that is run linear regression on past samples within a window and put the intercept and slope as features
+- intercept and slope instead of mean aggregate, that is run linear regression on past samples within a window and put the intercept and slope as features
 - random feature trick
 - neighbors_target_mean_500: The mean TARGET value of the 500 closest neighbors of each row